Ivy Levan: 2013–2014: Introducing the Dame

 In December 2013, Levan was featured in a television commercial for the Beats By Dre Color Solo Headphones alongside Chris Cole, Jasmine Villegas, August Alsina, Nipsey Hussle, Nyjah Huston, Serena Williams and Alex Midler.
-Levan made her television performance debut February 2, 2014, on the Late Show with David Letterman in which she performed Drive My Car with Sting and Mike Einziger on day two of the Late Show's Beatles Tribute Week.
+Levan made her television performance debut February 2, 2014, on the Late Show with David Letterman in which she performed "Drive My Car" with Sting and Mike Einziger on day two of the Late Show's Beatles Tribute Week.
 Additionally, in June 2013, Levan supported Fitz & The Tantrums touring mostly the Mid-West and North-Eastern United States as well as Texas.
 During this tour, she also performed at clubs in support of the LGBT community.
 In October 2013, she supported Emeli Sandé.
 On April 17, 2014, Levan performed with Lisa Fischer for the 25th Anniversary of the Rainforest Fund Benefit Concert.

 2015–2017: No Good and The Rocky Horror Picture Show

-In 2015, Levan released the first single "Biscuit" to her debut studio album titled No Good, which was released on August 7, 2015.
+In 2015, Levan released the first single "Biscuit" from her debut studio album titled No Good, which was released on August 7, 2015.
 The album was preceded by 2014 promotional single "The Dame Says" and promotional duets "27 Club" with Diplo and "Killing You" with Sting.
 She also sang the Bond-styled theme song "Who Can You Trust?" for the comedy film Spy.
 In 2016, it was announced that she would be singing the opening credits and starring as Usherette in Fox TV's production of The Rocky Horror Picture Show, which premiered in October 2016.